amida-tech/orange-api/docs/src/journal.md

             {
                 date: "2015-05-31T19:27:09+00:00",
-                text: "Had an amazing day today, perhaps thanks in part to taking one more Adderall than I was meant to this morning!!",
+                text: "Had an amazing day today, perhaps thanks in part to taking one more #Adderall than I was meant to this morning!!
+I #love you #Orange guys soooo much it's insane, but I should probably #go now to avoid #typing #too #much #hashtags #omgilovehashtags #Adderall",
                 medication_ids: [1,4],
+                mood: "Happy",
+                hashtags: ["Adderall", "love", "Orange", "go", "typing", "too", "much", "hashtags", "omgilovehashtags"],
                 success: true
             }